 We spent our 2nd week in Protaras.
 We chose Protaras specifically for the beautiful turquoise seas and golden sandy beaches

-We got to the beach around 9:30am and the first row of beds were already taken but we still got decent seats.
+We got to the beach around 9:30am and the first row of beds were already taken but we still got decent sun loungers.

 My FAVOURITE beach!